Last Updated on 9 February 2024 by Alastair Digby

 Digital Attack Surface Reduction with Informer

-Informer’s EASM platform comes with several features that assist with implementing these attack digital surface reduction strategies.
+Informer’s external attack surface management platform comes with several features that assist with implementing these attack digital surface reduction strategies.
 Automated asset discovery and inventory provide you with an accurate, up-to-date, and comprehensive view of your attack surface, including shadow IT assets that you didn’t know about.
 Continuous monitoring provides you with the intelligence to close off potential paths into your environment and shrink your attack surface.
 Real-time vulnerability prioritization facilitates risk-based vulnerability management by highlighting the most important risks that outsiders are likely to target.